-Key audit matter How our audit addressed the key audit matter Recoverability and valuation of amounts owed by group undertaking Refer to page 19 (accounting policies), page 19 (note 3) and page 23 (notes 8 and 9).
-The amount owed by Affinity Water Limited, the parent company, as at 31 March 2025 was £107.4 million (31 March 2024: £261.9 million), with no provision for impairment having been recognised during the year.
+Key audit matter How our audit addressed the key audit matter Recoverability and valuation of amounts owed by group undertaking Refer to page 22 (accounting policies), page 23 (note 3) and page 26 (notes 8 and 9).
+The amount owed by Affinity Water Limited, the parent company, as at 31 March 2025 was £1,694.9 million (31 March 2024: £1,342.1 million), with no provision for impairment having been recognised during the year.
 We reviewed management's methodology for calculating the provision for expected credit loss and confirmed that the use of a 12 month expected credit loss model is appropriate.
-This is because there has not been a significant increase in credit risk since the loan was first recognised, with the credit rating of Affinity Water Limited remaining at investment grade, and there is no history of default of interest payments.
+This is because there has not been a significant increase in credit risk since the loan was first recognised, with the credit rating of Affinity Water Limited remaining at investment grade, and there is no history of default for interest payments.
 The determination of whether this receivable is impaired requires due consideration to factors including Affinity Water Limited's credit rating and ability to generate cash flows from its operating activities in future periods.
 Due to the complexity of this estimate and the size of the balance at 31 March 2025, there is a risk that it could be materially misstated.
 We obtained management's cash flow forecasts for Affinity Water Limited and agreed the key inputs back to Board approved budgets, also giving consideration to the historical accuracy of the budgeting process to assess the reliability of the data.
 We challenged the assumptions made by management, both within the base case and severe but plausible downside scenarios prepared, based on our understanding of the business and our knowledge of the industry.
 We used sensitivity analysis to consider the impact of changes in these assumptions on the forecasts for the going concern assessment period.
+In addition, IFRS 9 requires the lender to measure the expected credit loss at a probability- weighted amount that reflects the possibility that a credit loss occurs even if the possibility of a credit loss occurring is low.
+We also reviewed management's analysis of both liquidity and covenant compliance to obtain sufficient comfort that Affinity Water Limited has sufficient liquidity and that there are no covenant breaches anticipated over the period of the going concern assessment.
+To assess the probability of default applied by management, we used a range of external data in order to independently calculate an independent expected credit loss.
+Based on the procedures performed, we concluded that the nil expected credit loss recognised is materially appropriate.
+We have also reviewed the related disclosures within the financial statements and consider them to be appropriate.

-Independent auditors' report to the members of Affinity Water Finance (2004) PLC
+Independent auditors' report to the members of Affinity Water Finance PLC